 Accessory Dwelling Unit.
-Second Dwelling Unit.
-An ancillary dwelling unit providing complete independent living facilities for one household located on a parcel with the primary single-unit dwelling that houses a separate household and wherein the parcel owner occupies one of the two dwellings.
-A second dwelling unit may be within the same structure as the primary unit, in an attached structure, or in a separate structure on the same parcel.
 An attached or detached residential dwelling unit that provides complete and independent living facilities for one or more persons, including permanent provisions for living, sleeping, eating, cooking and sanitation on the same parcel as an existing single-family or multi-family dwelling or where a single-family or multi-family dwelling will be situation.
-An accessory dwelling unit also includes an efficiency unit, as defined in Section 179581.1 of the Health and Safety Code, and a manufactured home, as defined in Section 18007 of the Health and Safety Code.
+An accessory dwelling unit also includes an efficiency unit, as defined in Section 17958.1 of the Health and Safety Code, and a manufactured home, as defined in Section 18007 of the Health and Safety Code.

 Duplex/Two-Unit Dwelling.
 A single structure that contains two dwelling units on a single parcel, (duplex), or two detached single-unit dwellings on a single parcel.
-This use is distinguished from an-Accessory Dwelling UnitSecond Dwelling Unit, which is an accessory residential unit as defined by State law and this Ordinance-
+This use is distinguished from an Accessory Dwelling Unit, which is an accessory residential unit as defined by State law and this Ordinance.